Ever stood in the grocery aisle, hoisin sauce in one hand, soy sauce in the other, and thought, "What on earth is the difference?" We've been there.

 Hoisin sauce and soy sauce are both popular condiments in Asian cuisine.

-They share similarities in their umami flavor profiles and provide a rich depth of taste and aroma to dishes.
+They share similarities in their umami flavors and provide a rich depth of taste and aroma to dishes.

-Both sauces contain fermented soybeans, which are one of the main sources of their savory taste.
+Both sauces contain fermented soybeans, which are one of the main sources of their savory taste - for another pair of similar condiments with subtle differences, see prepared vs horseradish sauce differences.

 In terms of appearance, hoisin sauce is thicker and darker than soy sauce due to the inclusion of molasses or honey and sometimes sesame seeds.